 Taxpayer who cannot afford to pay their entire tax bill should still file their returns to prevent further filing penalties.
 The IRS will generally work with taxpayers to set up an installment agreement payment plan or other type of compromise.

 Not filing your return will most likely prompt the IRS to take enforcement steps against you, since you are not complying with the law.
 IRS employees are tasked with preparing tax returns for people who fail to file, and they may not include any of the tax credits and tax deductions that you are eligible for.
 The IRS employees send bills to non-filers for the taxes they owe, plus applicable late fees and interest charges.

 You can e-file your tax return up to 6 months after the original filing deadline.
 This gives the people who got a tax extension the opportunity to file online.
 After that date (October 15th), the IRS shuts down the e-file server and begins preparing for the next tax filing season.
 Therefore, you will need to file a paper tax return beyond that point.

 If you are out of the country on the original April filing deadline, you are allowed to have 2 extra months to file your tax return and pay any tax due.
 (Note that interest charges may still apply to any tax that isn't paid by April 15.)
 Out of the country filers do not have to file a tax extension request (Form 4868) in order to receive these extra 2 months.
 The IRS defines “out of the country” as follows:

 - You live outside of the United States and Puerto Rico, and your main place of work is outside the United States and Puerto Rico; OR

 - You are in military or naval service outside the United States and Puerto Rico

-Taxpayers who need more time to file can request 4 additional months by filing a tax extension request, along with any taxes due.
+Out of the country taxpayers who need more time to file (beyond the automatic 2-month extension) can request 4 additional months by filing a tax extension request (Form 4868) along with any taxes due.